fumikawano-lab/Bioreaction-Variation-Network/README.md

 Each version is organized under its own subdirectory and includes the full set of model, embedding, and metadata files.

 ### Downloadable Files
+Note: To download individual files, append the corresponding subdirectory and file name to the domain-specific URL.
 - /gnn_model/
   - gnn_model_final.pt – Final trained GNN model